Alternative Analysis

 6. Current Path — Township Installs System with Package Plant

 The chosen path for Northern Township is to install its own wastewater collection system with a package treatment plant and ground discharge.
 By March 2024, the Township began exploring mechanical plant options, which turned out to be more cost-effective than initially expected.
+With an average assessment currently projected at $14,025, these costs are far less than the projected costs of connecting the City of Bemidji’s system at $24,072 in today’s dollars from the 2008 Birchmont Dr. project.

 This option allows Northern Township to maintain control over its wastewater system, protecting the Township from future forced annexation while securing significant federal funding to reduce project costs.
 Currently, federal funding covers a large portion of the project, with residents only responsible for 60% of the collection system cost.
 Additionally, the Township will continue to pursue state funding to further reduce costs.